Monyancha/nodeTranslator/README.md

 # nodeTranslator
-Translate any standard HTML page to the available languages within the Yandex API.
-Create new corresponding handlebars / HTML file and routes to to the translated file.
-Download file comming soon.
+Developed for freelance customers as part of custom CMS.
+Translate any HTML based page to the available languages within the Yandex API.
+Create new corresponding handlebars / HTML file and GET route for the translated file.
 <br>
 <br>